ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Whatever your passion, Dr. E will guide you in devising a plan for pursuing it as a profession.

-The course structure is based upon Aristotle's Poetics and Joseph Campbell's Hero with a Thousand Faces, which have inspired thousands of storytellers including George Lucas in the creation of Star Wars and the Wachowski Brothers in the creation of the Matrix.
+The course structure is based upon Aristotle's Poetics and the classical story structures found in Homer's Iliad and Odyssey, Virgil's Aeneid, Dante's Inferno, and Exodus, which have inspired thousands of storytellers including George Lucas in the creation of Star Wars and the Wachowski Brothers in the creation of the Matrix.

 Just like Neo and Luke Skywalker, all artists/entrepreneurs must look within for that magic creative inspiration.
 As the artist/entrepreneur, you are the hero protagonist in this course, and thus the story falls upon your shoulders as we progress through the semester.
 Success will be defined by the course taking you closer to your dreams in arts and entrepreneurship.